 Given federal and state budget realities, public policies must look beyond traditional government subsidies and identify new ways to encourage energy efficiency, as well as alternative and renewable energy technologies.
 At the same time, government policies must not undermine the availability of domestic natural gas.

 American chemistry relies on abundant, affordable natural gas as a source of energy and as a raw material, or “feedstock,” for countless chemical products.
-It is estimated that U.S. shale deposits contain 100 years of natural gas supply, a “game changer” that could rejuvenate America’s chemistry industry, strengthen U.S. manufacturing, boost exports, create hundreds of thousands of new jobs—and significantly improve our nation’s energy security.
+It is estimated that U.S. shale deposits contain 100 years of natural gas supply, a “game changer” that is rejuvenating America’s chemistry industry—and can strengthen U.S. manufacturing, boost exports, create hundreds of thousands of new jobs, and improve our nation’s energy security.

 Technologies today are able to recover the energy contained in plastics.
 Plastics have a high energy content that can be converted to electricity, synthetic gas, fuels and recycled feedstocks for new plastics and other products of chemistry.